AdobeDocs/document-cloud-learn.en/help/sign/digitalid/digidentity-reg.md

 thumbnail: KT-8669.jpg
 kt: 8669
 ---
-# Get a digital ID from Digidentity
+# Get a digital ID from [!DNL Digidentity]

-Learn how to obtain a digital signing certificate from Digidentity.
-Once registered and your identity is verified, Digidentity issues you with a digital ID that is used to apply an Adobe Sign cloud signature.
+Learn how to obtain a digital signing certificate from [!DNL Digidentity].
+Once registered and your identity is verified, [!DNL Digidentity] issues you with a digital ID that is used to apply an Adobe Sign cloud signature.

 >[!VIDEO](https://video.tv.adobe.com/v/337067?hidetitle=true)

 <br>&nbsp;

-**Select the image below to learn how to use your Digidentity digital ID in Adobe Sign.**
+**Select the image below to learn how to use your [!DNL Digidentity] digital ID in Adobe Sign.**

 [![image](assets/Digidentitysign_400.png)](digidentity-sign.md)